To perform linear interpolation in Excel, use the FORECAST function to interpolate between two pairs of x- and y-values directly.

 By using these functions together, we can extract the values of x1, y1, x2, and y2 we need for the interpolation.

-Find the value of x1 with the following formula:
+Find the value of x1 with this formula:

-The great thing about setting the formulas up in this way is that you can interpolate correctly between ANY pair of tabulated x- and y- values.
+The great thing about setting the formulas up as demonstrated above is that you can interpolate correctly between ANY pair of known x- and y- values.

 So there you are – several alternate methods to perform linear interpolation in Excel.
 Hopefully you can use one of these methods to save time when you need to interpolate data from a large data set.